Quasiflats in CAT(0) complexes: Preliminaries

 Suppose $K$ is a simplicial complex.
 Then there is a simplicial version of the locally finite chain complex -- the locally finite simplicial chain complex -- defined by taking (possibly infinite) formal linear combinations of oriented simplices of $K$, where every simplex $\si$ of $K$ touches only finitely many simplices with nonzero coefficients.
 The usual proof that simplicial homology is isomorphic to singular homology gives an isomorphism between the locally finite simplicial homology of $K$, and the locally finite homology of its geometric realization $|K|$, when $K$ is locally finite \cite[3.H, Exercise 6]{hatcher}.

 The {\em support set} of $\si\in H_k^{\lf}(Z)$ is the subset $\supp(\si)\subset Z$ consisting of the points $z\in Z$ for which the inclusion homomorphism

 is nonzero on $\si$.
-This is a closed subset of $Z$.
-When $Z$ is (the polyhedron of) a simplicial complex, $\supp(\si)$ is a subcomplex of $Z$.
+This is a closed subset when $Z$ is Hausdorff.

 Now suppose $K$ is an $n$-dimensional locally finite simplicial complex, with polyhedron $Z$.
 Then the simplicial chain groups $C_k^{\lf}(K)$ vanish for $k>n$, and hence $H_n^{\lf}(Z)$ is isomorphic to the group of locally finite simpicial $n$-cycles $Z_n^{\lf}(K)$.
+The support set of a locally finite simplicial $n$-cycle $\si\in Z_n^{\lf}(Z)$ is the union of the closed $n$-simplices having nonzero coefficient in $\si$, as follows from excision.